yangyuan-zhen/ClearPage/README_EN.md

 ## 💡 How to Use

 1. Click the extension icon to open the panel
+2. View cleaning recommendations and apply with one click
-2. Select the data types you want to clear
+3. Select the data types you want to clear
-3. Click the "Clear Data" button
+4. Click the "Clear Data" button
-4. Confirm the warning prompt for sensitive data (like cookies)
+5. Confirm the warning prompt for sensitive data (like cookies)
-5. The page will automatically refresh after cleaning
+6. The page will automatically refresh after cleaning

 ## 🔨 Development